vladiim/heuro/_posts/blog/2015-05-29-the-future-of-crm.md

 {% image future_crm/omnichannel.png %}

 It only takes a Facebook login or a mobile message to convert a customer into a Messenger contact.
-The immediacy and convenience tied with Messenger makes it worthwhile to connect with a business through Messenger given the right context.
-Combine these factors and we could see a larger conversion rate to Messenger when compared to traditional CRM channels.
+And, in the right context, the immediacy and convenience alone makes it worthwhile to connect with a business through Messenger.
+These two factors could lead to a larger conversion rate to Messenger when compared to traditional CRM channels.

-Potential conversion opportunities include:
+* Potential conversion opportunities include:

-* Use Messenger to ask a retailer to notify you when a top is available in a different colour
+* Asking a retailer to notify you when a tee shirt is available in a different colour

-* Have your online delivery tracked
+* Having your online delivery tracked

-* Continue resolving a complaint through a web form, customer service call or social media.
+* Resolving a complaint through a web form, customer service call or social media.

-Each of these use cases create an opportunity to quickly convert a customer to a Messenger connection.
-Making each conversion point an opportunity for businesses to build stronger relationships with customers.
+Each of these use cases creates an opportunity to convert a customer to a Messenger connection.
+And each conversion point becomes an opportunity for businesses to build stronger relationships with their customers.

 ***